 Triangulation

 In this action research, the triangulation used is observation, test, and documentation.
 [41] (Kern, 2018) states that researchers use triangulation to increase the validity of inference in qualitative and quantitative research.
-According to [42] (Howe, 2013) that triangulation that accommodates different findings by bringing it under a more comprehensive framework, whereas [43] (Bjurulf, 2013) Measuring Cluster Effects through the Triangulation (MCET) method involves methodological triangulation.
+According to [42] (Howe, 2013) that triangulation accommodates different findings by bringing them under a more comprehensive framework, whereas [43] (Bjurulf, 2013) Measuring Cluster Effects through the Triangulation (MCET) method involves methodological triangulation.
 Three designs - shadow control, generic control, and process tracking - are combined to explain causal relationships.
 And according to [44] (Morgan, 2019), triangulation depends on comparing results from qualitative and quantitative research that tries to answer the same research question, so there are three possible outcomes: convergence, complementarity, and divergence.

 Results

-The learning procedure adopted by the teacher as a researcher to improve the learning outcomes of Islamic cultural history in one of the junior high schools in West Jakarta is further elaborated
+The learning procedure adopted by the teacher as the lead researcher to improve the learning outcomes of Islamic cultural history in one of the junior high schools in West Jakarta is further elaborated

 Cycle 1